kennu/teletextfeed/README.md

 * Generic Ruby library for accessing the teletext API
 * Generic Ruby library for parsing the teletext pages
-* Rails application to collect pages from the feed and provide modified pages as:
+* Rails application to collect pages from the feed and provide modified pages as an Atom feed, an RSS feed, via PubSubHubbub notifications and as Twitter updates.
-** Atom feed
-** RSS feed
-** PubSubHubbub notifications
-** Twitter updates